MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

     `amount`     | [`bigint`]                   | The bid amount in dollars.
     `bid_time`   | [`timestamp with time zone`] | The time at which the bid was placed.

-The organizations, users, and accounts are fixed at the time the auction source is created.
+The organizations, users, and accounts are fixed at the time the source is created.
 Each tick interval, either a new auction is started, or a new bid is placed in the currently ongoing auction.